The Blackwater of Jihad

 A consortium of elite, well-paid fighters from across the former Soviet Union are training jihadis in Syria.
 Their business model could go global.

 Heavily armed and expertly kitted with body armor and ballistic helmets, the men can be seen defending bunkers, storming buildings, and even posing by whiteboards giving tactical lessons.
-Though the titles of these YouTube videos are written in Russian Cyrillic, their background music is an acapella Islamic chant known as a nasheed, which is often used by extremist groups in propaganda films.
+Though the titles of these YouTube videos are written in Russian Cyrillic, their background music is an a cappella Islamic chant known as a nasheed, which is often used by extremist groups in propaganda films.
 But the men are no ordinary jihadis.
 They are members of Malhama Tactical, the world’s first jihadi private military contractor (PMC) and consulting firm.

 Malhama Tactical isn’t an enormous military conglomerate like the infamous Blackwater (now named Academi).
 It consists of 10 well-trained fighters from Uzbekistan and the restive Muslim-majority republics of the Russian Caucasus.
 But size isn’t everything in military consulting, especially in the era of social media.
 Malhama promotes its battles across online platforms, and the relentless marketing has paid off: The outfit’s fighting prowess and training programs are renowned among jihadis in Syria and their admirers elsewhere.
 It helps that until now the group has specialized its services, focusing on overthrowing Bashar al-Assad’s regime and replacing it with a strict Islamic government.